UMassCDS/slurmcollie/docs/Modeling approach.md

 Step 7 will take longer, as it has to go back to the raster data (but only for variables that end up in the model).
 I anticipate not running this nearly as many times as Step 6, as most models will obviously suck from the stats and we won't want to look at them.
 # Code
-1. **find_standards**.
+## find_standards
 Pick raster standards (grain and alignment) for gather_data.
 Creates a new sites.txt.
 May make more sense to just do this by hand for only 10 files.
 They shouldn't change over time.
-2. **gather_data**.
+	*Status*: done, but need to work with Google Drive and SFTP.
+Might drop this.
+## gather_data
 Collect raster data from various source locations (orthophotos, DEMs, canopy height models) for each site.
 Clip to site boundary, resample and align to standard resolution.
 	*Arguments*:
 		**site** - one or more site names.
 Default = all sites
 		**pattern** -  regex filtering rasters.
 Default = '.\*' (match all)